Why Do You Need A Furnace Tune-Up?

 • Full inspection.
 The service should include a full visual and point examination to check all the working parts of your furnace and duct system.
 A qualified technician should be able to let you know if your equipment or individual parts are showing signs of wear during this review.

-4. Does the Furnace Have Electricity?
+4. Is your Furnace Receiving Electricity?

-5. Is the Furnace Switch Working Properly?
+5. Is the Furnace Switch Operating Properly?

 6. Condensate Drainage